 This event is the backbone of fund raising, as the research for finding the cure for Leukemia and Lymphoma depends on it.
 During the course of this event, everyone participating in the “Light the Night Walk” walk carries illuminated color-coded balloons.
 White balloons denote the leukemia survivors; red balloons denote the spreading of awareness, and the golden balloons commemorating the friends and families of those who lost their lives to blood cancer.

 There are several ways to be a part of this great cause.
 One can show their support by joining this walk, or host their own Leukemia & Lymphoma Awareness event to raise funds and awareness in public.
 These events carry tremendous amount of passion and emotion, thus giving promotional items to spread awareness that is both sensitive and appropriate, would be ideal for this cause.

 One can wear or give away custom awareness pins or silicone bracelets and urge people to wear them to show their support and create awareness.
 Lime green bracelets are for Non-Hodgkin’s Lymphoma and any other kind of Lymphoma, while purple is used to symbolize Hodgkin’s Lymphoma.
 These bracelets and pins are quite subtle, and exceptionally appropriate for promoting the fight against cancer.
 After all, the concept of these silicone bracelets and awareness pins has its roots based on the fight against cancer.

-Sienna Pacific is a manufacturer of Cancer Awareness Pins of the highest quality and offers free artwork with your custom made Lapel Pins order.
-Or if you wish, you can browse their awareness products in their online store: https://www.siennapacific.com/shop/
+Sienna Pacific is a supplier of Cancer Awareness Pins of the highest quality and offers free artwork with your custom made Lapel Pins order.
+Or if you wish, you can browse their awareness products in their online store: https://www.siennapacific.com/cms/shop/

 The Leukemia & Lymphoma Society (LLS) – Southern California Events Calendar for March 2020